-Widely recognised as a market leader, our 550 employees in the United Kingdom and the Netherlands provide sustainable solutions to clients across our three pillars of expertise: advisory, investment management solutions, and Defined Contribution (DC) pensions.
+Our 550 professionals in the United Kingdom and the Netherlands provide sustainable solutions to clients across our three pillars of expertise: advisory, investment management solutions, and Defined Contribution (DC) pensions.

-Our dedicated sustainability professionals are experts in environmental, social and governance (ESG) data, sustainability research, stewardship, impact investing, and thematic sustainability issues, such as climate change and biodiversity.
-By bringing together diverse teams with a mix of perspectives and skill sets, we reduce blind spots and open up new possibilities, delivering tailored solutions for our clients
+Our dedicated sustainability professionals have expertise in environmental, social and governance (ESG) data, sustainability research, stewardship, impact investing, and thematic sustainability issues, such as climate change and biodiversity.
+By bringing together diverse teams with a mix of perspectives and skill sets, we reduce blind spots and open up new possibilities, delivering tailored solutions for our clients.